 We received special recognition from AARP when it identified us as one of three Livable Community models in the United States.
 Our program has also won many awards, including ones for innovation and groundbreaking work from the National Association of Area Agencies on Aging and the National Association of Counties.

-The Livable Communities initiative was launched in 2006, and is sponsored by the county’s Department of Senior Programs and Services (DSPS) and the Westchester Public/Private Partnership for Aging Services in partnership with AARP and the Volunteer Service Center.
+The Livable Communities initiative was launched in 2006, and is sponsored by the county’s Department of Senior Programs and Services (DSPS) and the Westchester Public/Private Partnership for Aging Services in partnership with AARP and the Volunteer Center of United Way.